 Once you start getting serious about managing your money, you may think to yourself, “Wow, I should really make a budget.”
 And for most people, that’s a great starting place!
 But just like diets, sticking with a budget can be really hard…and really boring.
 So what’s the solution?

 May I suggest: the anti-budget!
 For the vast majority of the time, I use an anti-budget to manage our money.
 The idea is this: take your income, then subtract savings, investing, and all the bills you need to pay (housing, utilities, phone, debt payments, etc.)., and then do whatever you want with the remaining amount!
 No tracking needed!

 What Our Anti-Budget Looks Like

 Monthly Take Home Income: This is simply the total of my husband’s and my paychecks over the course of a month.
-We have one shared checking account and two shared savings accounts, which works for us and streamlines payments.
+We have one shared checking account, which works for us and streamlines payments.

 Recurring Bills: These are expenses that cost the same amount every month, with the vast majority also set up for auto-payment.
 This section is also a glimpse into our values: we believe in monthly house cleaning, carrying term life insurance, and prioritize monthly charitable giving to numerous organizations.

 Credit Cards: Given that we don’t spend much actual cash these days, these amounts are usually the total of all other expenses for the month.
 This might include gasoline, eating out, clothes, toys, and other fun purchases.

 So, there you have it!
 That’s our anti-budget!

 This method might not be the best for you if you’re a significant over-spender.
 Warning signs of this may include:

 – You can’t pay off your credit cards in full each month;